Bartlesville Radio » News » OK Lawmakers Agree on Education Reforms

 Tax credits for private school and teacher pay raises are included in what’s being called a “historic” education reform agreement by the Stitt administration.
 School choice has been the governor’s top priority since the beginning of this legislative session.

-State Senator Julie Daniels tells Bartlesville Radio, "Because of our economy--because we did well during COVID and didn't shut down and because of Okahoma's energy and we didnt' slow down and the diversity of Oklahma's economy, we are sitting on substantial revenues that made it possible to do this big plan for educatin funding."
-She added, "The big thing for me was puttng most possible funds into teacher's pay."
+State Senator Julie Daniels tells Bartlesville Radio, "Because of our economy--because we did well during COVID and didn't shut down and because of Okahoma's energy and we didn't slow down and the diversity of Oklahoma's economy, we are sitting on substantial revenues that made it possible to do this big plan for education funding."
+She added, "The big thing for me was putting most possible funds into teacher's pay."

 The final plan announced Monday allows for refundable tax credits for private schools ranging from $5,000 to $7,500 (depending on family income).
 It also gives teachers and all school certified personnel a pay raise that ranges from $3,000 to $6,000.
 It also gives a six-week paid maternity leave to teachers.
 It also establishes a fund available to every school district for improvements.
 The money could be used as each district sees fit.